Melbourne Park redevelopment celebrates the completion of Stage Two

-Minister for Tourism, Sport and Major Events Martin Pakula was at Melbourne Park today to formally open the new Northern Annex food and beverage facilities at Rod Laver Arena – which were enjoyed by Fleetwood Mac fans this week.
+The new Northern Annex food and beverage facilities at Rod Laver Arena have been formally opened and were also enjoyed by Fleetwood Mac fans this week.

 The new facilities – delivered as part of stage 2 of the $972 million redevelopment of the home of the Australian Open – were made possible through a $338 million investment by the Victorian Government.